 Hours of Camp - Drop off anytime between 8:30-9am - Traveling groups leave the meeting spot at 9am!

 - Rockin Robins (ages 3 3/4 - 6).........................................9am-2pm (M-F)

 - Nature Day Camp (ages 5 - 9)........................................9am-3:30pm (M-F)

 - After-Care is available at all camps taking place at Hoyt Arboretum, Mt Tabor Park, and Sellwood Park.
 Read more about After-Care options HERE!

 Tuition for a week of camp (unless otherwise noted)

 Scholarships Available We offer scholarships to help cover the cost of camp.
-For questions, please call our office at 503-823-3601.
-Or complete the scholarship application and email it to Chrissy.Larson@portlandoregon.gov - Click here for the Scholarship Application.
+Please check our scholarship page for more information.
+Complete the scholarship application and mail it to: ATTN: SNDC Scholarships 2909 SW 2nd Ave.
+Portland, OR 97201.
+Or email it to Chrissy.Larson@portlandoregon.gov

 Special Assistance Children of all abilities and interests are welcome to participate in our programs.
 If your child requires special assistance to participate, please contact the Environmental Education Office at 503-823-3601, and we will help connect you to our Adaptive & Inclusive Recreation program.

 Any questions about Summer Nature Day Camp should be directed to the Environmental Education office.
 Call us at 503-823-3601, text questions to 503-823-1149 or email email@example.com